bryce-sharman/accessopp/readme.md

-# accessto: Access to opportunities calculator
+# accessopp: Access to opportunities calculator

-**accessto** is a library that allows calculation of access to opportunities, a commonly used measure in transportation planning and urban design.
+**accessopp** is a library that allows calculation of access to opportunities, a commonly used measure in transportation planning and urban design.
 This library is designed to support analyses being conducted by City of Toronto staff, although others are welcome to use.